DataDog/integrations-core/docs/dev/create_a_tile.md

 | Video Length       | The maximum video length is 60 seconds.                                               |
 | Description        | The maximum number of characters allowed is 300.                                      |

-Technology Partners can add up to eight images (seven if you are including a video) in an integration tile's media carousel.
+Technology Partners can add up to eight images (seven if you are including a video) in a tile's media carousel.

 The images must meet the following requirements: